dmbarbour/glas/glas-src/language-g0/README.md

         "hello"                 a list of ascii bytes excluding C0, DEL, and " [Program]               program as a value, mostly for use with macros

-The value `0` is the single-node tree.
-This can represent an empty bitstring, empty list, empty record, unit value, and natural number zero.
-For clarity of intention, it's best to define something like `data unit [0]` for each of these cases, though.
-Program values are locally non-deterministic due to compiler optimizations and annotations.
+Depending on context, value `0` might represent an empty bitstring, empty list, empty record, unit value, and natural number zero.
+For clarity of intention, it's best to define something like `data unit [0]` for each case.

+Program values are compiled.
+Their representation may vary due to which optimizations are applied, but behavior should be preserved and compilation is deterministic within context of the language-g0 module.
+In most cases, program values are parameters to macros.

-There is no dedicated syntax for bulk or structured data.
+Other than programs values, there is no syntax for structured data.
 Clever word choice can mitigate this.
 For example, with suitable definitions, a multi-line text could be embedded as:

         l0 "Blow, blow, thou winter wind,"
         li "Thou art not so unkind"